mdolab/MACH-Aero/machAeroTutorials/airfoilopt_singlepoint.rst

 -------------------------

 The set-up for DVGeometry is simpler for an airfoil since it doesn't involve span-wise variables such as twist, dihedral, or taper.
+As a result, we also don't need to set up a reference axis.
+The only DVs we have are local shape variables that control the vertical movements of each individual FFD node.
+Note that since we have to work with a 3D problem, this in fact has twice as many DVs as we'd like---the shape of the two airfoil sections should remain the same.
+This is addressed by adding linear constraints in the following section.

 .. literalinclude:: ../tutorial/airfoilopt/singlepoint/airfoil_opt.py
     :start-after: # rst dvgeo (beg)